lter/deims-sevilleta-custom/README.md

 Using your browser visit your modules admin page, something like this URL `http://example.com/admin/modules`

-In that page, find and enable the new _sevilleta_ module.
+In that page, find and enable the new _sevilleta_ modules.
 Mark the checkbox to the side, and hit _Save_.

-If you prefer speed, use drush to enable the module
+If you prefer speed, use drush to enable the module(s)
-* `drush en sevilleta`
+* `drush en sevilleta sevilleta_spatial_data`

+Some of this migrations required additions (spatial data) and changes to the Sevilleta DEIMS content types (research project).
+Ensure that those features changes are taking effect, by deleting the existing feature and placing the overriden feature, or simply moving the overriding DEIMS features (such as folder "deims_research_project") into the DEIMS features folder.
+If you are in your Drupal root:

+* `mv sites/default/modules/sevilleta/features/deims_research_project profiles/deims/modules/features`

 ###  For the custom migrations to work ###
 This applies to the DEIMS D6 migration and customizations.
 You need